michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 /* Tuition for education does not count as care, but care with incidental education element does.
 For details, please click <a href="https://www.irs.gov/pub/irs-pdf/p503.pdf" target="_blank">IRS Publication 503</a>. */

-### Education expenses of you or your dependents
+### Education Expenses of You or Your Dependents

 - Tuition and Education fees: [1098-T](https://www.irs.gov/pub/irs-pdf/f1098t.pdf), if box 1 (payments received) is empty also student account statement or bank transfer showing the amount paid).
 - Student Loan interest: [1098-E](https://www.irs.gov/pub/irs-pdf/f1098e.pdf).
 - [Educator Expense Deduction](https://www.irs.gov/taxtopics/tc458) up to $250 for K-12 teachers.

-### Self Employed Business
+### Self Employed Business (Sole Proprietorship).

+Please use <a href="https://docs.google.com/spreadsheets/d/1ADLGlpD-Q_SvpOeqirCvc-TQMCaABDbSA0XTrXDfBo0" target="_blank">the self-employed business expense Google sheet</a>
-Using the Google Sheets template for self-employment can be a helpful way to guide you through the process.
+guide you through the process.
-To make a copy of the template, follow these steps:

-- Click <a href="https://docs.google.com/spreadsheets/d/1ADLGlpD-Q_SvpOeqirCvc-TQMCaABDbSA0XTrXDfBo0" target="_blank">the spreadsheet</a>
-- Click File of the Google sheets (not the browser).
-If it is hidden, click the down arrow (v) to bring it up.
-- Select "Make a copy".
-- Remove "Copy of " from "Name".
-- Select "Folder" to be our shared folder.
-Click "<" and choose "Shared with me".

 If you provide the business income and expenses manually, here is the list: